Er-Naren719/react-practice/README.md

 # react-practice

-Various react project to understand, learn and practice different different react concepts and interview tricks
+Various react projects to understand, learn and practice various react concepts and interview tricks